elastic/kibana/rfcs/text/0010_service_status.md

 1. **The default behaviors and inheritance of statuses may appear to be "magic" to developers who do not read the documentation about how this works.** Compared to the legacy status mechanism, these defaults are much more opinionated and the resulting status is less explicit in plugin code compared to the legacy `mirrorPluginStatus` mechanism.
 2. **The default behaviors and inheritance may not fit real-world status very well.** If many plugins must customize their status in order to opt-out of the defaults, this would be a step backwards from the legacy mechanism.
-3. **Supporting the legacy status API and the new mechansim may be tricky.** We are removing fields from the legacy API's response (`uiColor` and `icon`) in the new API and must make sure we can easily translate this, or consider making a breaking change to this API.

 # Alternatives